Charles Simic

-Dušan Simić (Душан Симић, [dǔʃan sǐːmitɕ]; May 9, 1938 – January 9, 2023), known as Charles Simic, was a Serbian-American poet and co-poetry editor of the Paris Review.
-He received the Pulitzer Prize for Poetry in 1990 for The World Doesn't End, and was a finalist of the Pulitzer Prize in 1986 for Selected Poems, 1963–1983 and in 1987 for Unending Blues.
-He was appointed the fifteenth Poet Laureate Consultant in Poetry to the Library of Congress in 2007.
+Dušan Simić (Душан Симић, [dǔʃan sǐːmitɕ]; May 9, 1938 – January 9, 2023), known as Charles Simic, was a Serbian American poet and poetry co-editor of The Paris Review.
+He received the Pulitzer Prize for Poetry in 1990 for The World Doesn't End and was a finalist of the Pulitzer Prize in 1986 for Selected Poems, 1963–1983 and in 1987 for Unending Blues.
+He was appointed the fifteenth United States Poet Laureate in 2007.

 Biography

 Early years

 Dušan Simić was born in Belgrade.
 In his early childhood, during World War II, he and his family were forced to evacuate their home several times to escape indiscriminate bombing of Belgrade.
-Growing up as a child in war-torn Europe shaped much of his world-view, Simic stated.
+Growing up as a child in war-torn Europe shaped much of his worldview, Simic stated.
 In an interview from the Cortland Review he said, "Being one of the millions of displaced persons made an impression on me.
 In addition to my own little story of bad luck, I heard plenty of others.
 I'm still amazed by all the vileness and stupidity I witnessed in my life."

 Simic immigrated to the United States with his brother and mother to join his father in 1954, when he was sixteen.
 After spending a year in New York, he moved with his family to Oak Park, Illinois, where he graduated from high school.
 In 1961, he was drafted into the U.S. Army, and in 1966, he earned his B.A. from New York University while working at night to cover the costs of tuition.